PLAYERS: 1 (2 w/ Mark III Link Cable – info unknown)

 You are correct to mock these controls.
 There is no reason any game should require one person to utilize two controllers at a time.
 I suppose you could enlist a friend to help you, but you know they’d be trying to make you crash the entire time (that’s just what friends do).
 To steer this Falcon proper, you’ll need a lot of multivitamins and an extra set of hands a la Goro.

 F-16 Falcon Fighter isn’t really a legitimate flight sim.
 For one thing, there’s objectives.
-Well, an objective (those MIG Foxbats won’t blow themselves up), but even a singular task is enough to distinguish it from the Microsoft flight sims of yore that I used to, uh, “play.”
+Well, an objective (those MIG Foxbats won’t blow themselves up), but even a singular task is enough to distinguish it from the Microsoft flight sims of yore that people, uh, “play.”
 Still, Sega’s obsession with the titular aircraft results in painful periods of inactivity.
 The implication during these down times seems to be: “look at the painstaking detail put into the Falcon!
 Doesn’t the attention to the aircraft’s interior warrant the lack of gameplay?”
 Depends on who you ask, I suppose, but the limited 8-bit atmosphere doesn’t immerse you as well as the game thinks it does.
 And when all the Foxbats have been blown to the bosom of the Pacific Ocean, what you’re left with is a lone fighter in the sky, immaculately crafted, but with little reason to exist.